JetPatch integrates with Windows Server Update Services (WSUS) to manage Windows endpoint patching. Key benefits of using WSUS:

 The first thing JetPatch is doing with WSUS is to pull data on the environment:

-- Computers & Computer Groups - List of the endpoints and the computer group they are within.
+Computers & Computer Groups - List of the endpoints and the computer group they are within.
 Only endpoints that are communicating with WSUS are applicable for patch activities.
-JetPatch will convert the Computer Groups to patching groups and will keep the association of the endpoints (if they are already assigned to groups).
+JetPatch will convert the Computer Groups to patching smart groups and will keep the association of the endpoints (if they are already assigned to groups).

-- Patches Information - For any patch that is available in the WSUS (based on the Products and updates Classifications configured) JetPatch will pull the title, KB ID, operating systems, superseded, and more.
+Patches Information - For any patch that is available in the WSUS (based on the Products and updates Classifications configured) JetPatch will pull the title, KB ID, operating systems, superseded, and more.

 Note - JetPatch pulls the metadata only and not the binaries if they exist on the WSUS server. - Patches Status - The understanding of which patches are needed on which endpoints with their status (already installed or needed).